glennraya/xendivel/README.md

 - **Credit/Debit Cards** - Easily process payments through major credit or debit cards.
 - **eWallet Payments** - Accepts a diverse range of eWallet payments based on your region (GCash, ShopeePay, PayMaya, GrabPay, etc.).
+- **QR Code Payments** - Generate dynamic or static QR codes customers can scan to pay, with asynchronous payment confirmation via webhook.
 - **Custom Invoicing** - Provides built-in, highly customizable, and professional-looking invoice templates.
 - **Queued Email Notifications** - Enables the use of markdown email templates and the option to schedule email notifications for background processing.
 - **Webhooks** - Comes with built-in webhook event listeners from Xendit and ensures secure webhook verification.